 Look for a more in-depth article from Mr. Ermine on this very important topic in the next issue of DocTalk!

-For information on the College's steps towards Reconciliation, see the Council News article in this issue, Laying the Foundations to Improve Care by Physicians for Indigenous Patients in Saskatchewan.
+For information on the College's steps towards Reconciliation, see the Council News article in this issue,

 In the coming months eHealth will begin capturing all patient medications from the Allan Blair Cancer Centre (ABCC) and the Saskatoon Cancer Centre (SCC) into the Pharmaceutical Information Program (PIP) record and the eHR Viewer for healthcare professionals.
 This is part of a patient safety initiative to improve completeness of provincial medication profiles.